sebastiangunreben/sebastiangunreben-cdf-plugin/README.md

 ## What does the CDF panel plugin show?

-The CDF panel plugin visualizes the cumulative distribution of a given series values.
+The CDF panel plugin visualizes the (complementary) cumulative distribution of a given series of values.
 Statistically speaking, it shows P(x <= X).
 It shows the frequency/probability P of a certain value "x" to be less than "X".

 ![CDF in action 1](https://github.com/telekom/sebastiangunreben-cdf-plugin/blob/main/src/img/first.png?raw=true)